GitbyShantanu/Personal-Projects-GitHub/CSTL - Customized Standard Template Library/README.md

 - `Display`: Displays all elements in the structure.
 - `CountNode`: Returns the number of elements in the structure.

+### Stack
-Stack supports the following regular functionalities:
+Supports the following regular functionalities:
-- `Push`: Inserts an element in stack.
+- `Push`: Inserts an element in the stack.
 - `Pop`: Removes the recently added element (LIFO).
-- `Display`: Displays all elements in the Stack.
+- `Display`: Displays all elements in the stack.
-- `CountNode`: Returns the number of elements in the Stack.
+- `CountNode`: Returns the number of elements in the stack.

+### Queue
-Queue supports the following regular functionalities:
+Supports the following regular functionalities:
-- `Enqueue`: Inserts an element in Queue.
+- `Enqueue`: Inserts an element in the queue.
-- `Dequeue`: Removes the element which came first (FIFO).
+- `Dequeue`: Removes the element which came first (FCFS).
-- `Display`: Displays all elements in the Queue.
+- `Display`: Displays all elements in the queue.
-- `CountNode`: Returns the number of elements in the Queue.
+- `CountNode`: Returns the number of elements in the queue.

+### Binary Search Tree
+Supports the following functionalities:
+- `Insert`: Inserts an element in the BST.
+- `Search`: Searches for an element in the BST.
+- `Inorder`: Displays elements in ascending order.
+- `Preorder`: Displays elements in pre-order traversal.
+- `Postorder`: Displays elements in post-order traversal.
+- `CountNode`: Returns the number of nodes in the BST.
+- `CountLeaf`: Returns the number of leaf nodes.
+- `CountParent`: Returns the number of parent nodes.
+- `Sum`: Computes the sum of all elements.
+- `CountEven`: Counts the number of even elements.
+- `CountOdd`: Counts the number of odd elements.

-Additional customized functions includes (for all linear data structures except Array):
+Additional customized functions include (for all linear data structures except Array):
 - `SearchFirstOccurrence`: Searches for the first occurrence of a value.
 - `SearchLastOccurrence`: Searches for the last occurrence of a value.
 - `MaximumElement`: Finds the maximum element.
 - `MinimumElement`: Finds the minimum element.
 - `SecondMaximumElement`: Finds the second maximum element.
 - `SecondMinimumElement`: Finds the second minimum element.

-## 🚀 Example Usage for Array:
+## 🚀 Example Usage for Array

 ```cpp
 #include<iostream>